lieuzhenghong/programming-practice/project_talk_template.md

 sleep.)
 I've greatly simplified the architecture in my breezy explanation---the actual architecture I built has more moving parts, and it was quite challenging for me.

-There was also an interesting statistical challenge, to decide on the final multi-armed bandit algorithm.
-There are very many different bandit algorithms
-(UCB, epsilon-greedy, or just simple A/B testing)

 ### What mistakes did I make and what would I change if I were doing it now?